Turtlify-Capstone/Cloud-Computing/README.md

 # AddEmail API

 Welcome to the AddEmail API documentation!
-This API allows you to add an email along with associated text to your system, making email management and processing easier.
+This API allows you to add an email along with associated text to your system, making communiaction through email easier.

 ## Getting Started

 Before you start using the AddEmail API, ensure you have the necessary environment to make HTTP requests.

 ### Prerequisites

-- HTTP client (like `curl`, Postman, or any programming language with HTTP request capabilities)
+- Nodemailer (Node.js module to handle sending messages through email with various method)

 ## Using the API

 ### Making a Request

-To add an email to the system, make a POST request to the `/AddEmail` endpoint with the following format:
+To send feedback message to the developer email, make a POST request to the `/AddEmail` endpoint with the following format:

-### Example
+### Contoh

-Expected json input for`/AddEmail` endpoint:
+Json input expected for`/AddEmail` endpoint:

 ```json
 {